 - tmsId – Unique ID for a program (show, movie, sports).
 This ID is a 14-character alphanumeric field; it is the primary key of the program record, and is used to relate the program to TV schedules and Movie Showtimes.
 It is specific to a program’s title, description language, and version.
 The tmsId is the industry’s gold standard for recognizing and synchronizing entertainment assets.

-The first two letters of the tmsId indicate program type:
+The first two letters of the tmsId indicate entity type:

 - SH = Show - includes TV specials, one-time shows, and series (non-episode-specific information)

 - EP = Episode - TV show episodes; metadata includes season number, episode number, and episode title; relates back to parent using a seriesId